feaster83/elasticsearch-jdbc-river-rebuild-strategy/README.md

 # Configuration

+First add the JAR file of this project to the classpath of the elasticsearch-jdbc-river.

-Use a feeder config like this:
+then you can use a feeder config like this:

 ```json
 {